Landing pages can serve different purposes – and they are all crucial to streamlining your sales funnels and generating revenue for your business.

 20. Eliminate risk

-Risk avoidance is a major reason why some visitors will leave your page without taking any action at all.
+Risk avoidance is a significant reason some visitors leave your page without action.
 When it comes to sales pages, most marketers and online business owners tend to eliminate risk by offering a 30-day money-back guarantee, whether it be a digital or physical product.

 21. Give prospects a way to contact you

-In the case of sales pages, and as a rule of thumb, you want to provide people a way to get in touch with you.
-Let’s assume you’re selling a high-end product, like a $4,500 coaching program.
-Although people might be familiar with your brand and services, you still want to give them the opportunity to pose questions that they feel are important to them before they hit the buy button.
+In the case of sales pages, and as a rule of thumb, you want to provide people with a way to contact you.
+Suppose you sell a high-end product, like a $4,500 coaching program.
+Although people might be familiar with your brand and services, you still want to allow them to pose questions that they feel are important to them before they hit the buy button.

 22. Offer bonuses

 Bonuses serve as the finishing touch to your landing page.
-With bonuses, people feel that they get more value for the same amount of money.
-Choose bonuses wisely, so that they complement your main offer, and you will get a conversion rate boost.
+With bonuses, people feel they get more value for the same amount.
+Choose bonuses wisely to complement your main offer, and you will get a conversion rate boost.

 23. Keep it simple

 Marketers often talk about the KISS principle.
 What does it mean?
 Keep It Simple, Stupid!
-We have no need to elaborate on that, do we? 🙂
+We do not need to elaborate on that, do we? 🙂

 24. Brand congruence

-Brand consistency across all channels and on your landing pages is important.
-Not only will it make your brand recognizable, but also it will affect the emotional state of the potential buyer in a positive way.
+Brand consistency across all channels and on your landing pages is essential.
+Not only will it make your brand recognizable, but it will also positively affect the emotional state of the potential buyer.

 25. First impression and design

-Accordingly, layout, colors, and fonts on your landing page are important as well.
-There’s a theory about the impact of colors on purchasing decisions, but even if you don’t want to walk the extra mile just make sure your page looks good design wise.
+Accordingly, your landing page’s layout, colors, and fonts are also essential.
+There’s a theory about the impact of colors on purchasing decisions, but even if you don’t want to walk the extra mile, make sure your page looks good design-wise.
 Always have a professional designer create your page or use a pre-made template instead of trying to combine random colors.

 26. Mobile responsiveness

 Now, let’s briefly discuss a couple of technical elements.
 Rarely will you find a landing page that is not mobile responsive.
-Nowadays a lot, if not the majority of users browse the internet from their mobile devices.
-That is why you need to test your pages to ensure they look good on smaller screens as well.
+Many, if not most, users browse the internet from their mobile devices.
+That is why you must also test your pages to ensure they look good on smaller screens.
 Here’s one of the many tools available to test your web pages for responsiveness.
 Also, here’s Google’s mobile-friendly test.

 27. Loading time

 Attention span is diminishing for most internet users due to spending a lot of time online and being subjected to constant distractions.
-Make sure your page loads fast, ideally in 1.5 seconds or less, if you want to reduce bounce rate.
+Ensure your page loads fast, ideally in 1.5 seconds or less, if you want to reduce the bounce rate.
 Here’s a popular tool to test loading speed and get recommendations on how to improve it.

 Conclusion

-Conversion rate optimization should be your top concern when building an opt-in, webinar registration or sales page.
-Use the landing page checklist in this article to ensure that you have considered all of the important elements of a successful landing page.
+Conversion rate optimization should be your top concern when building an opt-in, webinar registration, or sales page.
+Use the landing page checklist in this article to ensure you have considered all the essential elements of a successful landing page.